kyma-project/community/sig-and-wg/sig-core/proposals/common-validator.md

 	docker push $(IMG):$(TAG)
  ```

-### Common Makefile
+### Common makefile

-As in previous point unified targets were introduced it would be fine to not duplicate all that `makefile` content in other components.
-Fortunately it is possible to include `makefiles`.
-Thanks to that we can create one common `makefile` that will be included in components `makefiles`.
+If we introduce unified targets, it would be best not to duplicate the makefiles content in other components.
+Fortunately, it is possible to reference makefiles.
+Thanks to that, we can create one common makefile that will be included in the components' makefiles.

-Lets name this common `makefile` `template.go.mk` - files with `*.mk` are treated as `makefiles` - and put it in `kyma/scripts` directory.
-In `kyma/scripts` we can also store other common scripts.
+Let's name this common makefile a `template.go.mk` file and put it in the `kyma/scripts` directory.
+We can also store other common scripts in `kyma/scripts`.

+>**NOTE:** All files in the `.mk` format are treated as makefiles.

-The content of `template.go.mk` file will look like that:
+The content of the `template.go.mk` file will look as follows:

 ```makefile
 IMG = $(DOCKER_PUSH_REPOSITORY)$(DOCKER_PUSH_DIRECTORY)/$(APP_NAME)